jim19901103/WebTest/README.md

 20160221

-modify the method that link to blog page, but has a bug.
+Modify the method that link to blog page, but has a bug.
 Add Marquee Block.

 20160130

-Blog page link can work.
+Blog page link is working.

 20160124